Student organizations

 Voluntary student organizations

-Alpha Theta Delta (ATD)
+Alpha Theta Delta

-The Michigan colony approaches design with a multidisciplinary lens, emphasizing the importance of human-computer interaction, physical and digital product design and engineering, web design and illustration and graphic design.
+Alpha Theta Delta is Michigan's professional multidisciplinary design fraternity.
+We emphasize the importance of human-computer interaction, physical and digital product design and engineering, web design, and illustration and graphic design.
 Our members work to cultivate and share unique design skills, build meaningful relationships and expand each other's worldview.

 Our organization uses design as a catalyst for social change by designing for social good, supporting design education initiatives and bridging the digital divide.
-Each of our members demonstrates the highest level of drive, passion and character.
+Each of our members demonstrate the highest level of drive, passion and character.

 American Library Association (ALA)

 The mission of the American Library Association Student Chapter is to promote awareness of, interest in and involvement in libraries, librarianship and information services among all students at the University of Michigan School of Information.
 To achieve our mission, we will create a space for discussing relevant issues, provide opportunities for professional development and encourage participation in the University of Michigan community and beyond.
 Email: [email protected]

 Black@SI